llemesss/gestao-igreja/RENDER-SUPABASE-DEPLOY.md

      `postgresql://postgres:<password>@<host>:6543/postgres?sslmode=require`
    - The server binds to `process.env.PORT` (Render defaults to `10000`).
 No need to set it manually.

-After deploy, your API base will be `https://<service-name>.onrender.com/api`.
+After deploy, your API base will be `https://church-backend.onrender.com/api` (ajuste conforme o nome do serviço).

 ## Database (Supabase)